san-pblr-gct/socket-mongo-chat/ReadMe.md

 If you are using mongo first time, please do the below steps.
 1. install mongo from their website.
 2. Create a folder /data/db in C: (Mongo works only in this folder)
-3. Go to mongo bin located inside Programfiles and open command prompt and run "mongod"
+3. Go to mongo bin located inside Program files (C:\Program Files\MongoDB\Server\3.4\bin) and open command prompt and run "mongod"
 4. The above step will start mongodb
 5. Open separate command window inside mongo bin and run " mongo"